dotnet/runtime/docs/coding-guidelines/breaking-change-rules.md

 * Changing the precision of a numerical return value

+* Removing a finalizer from an unsealed public type once it has one

+    Removing the finalizer once a type has taken that dependency causes the finalizer to not run on that type, which can lead to difficult-to-diagnose resource leaks.
+    Since sealed types cannot have inheritors, removing a finalizer can’t have such drastic consequences.
+For internal types, you are empowered to check on any derived types and move the finalizer as appropriate.

 ### Exceptions
 &#10003; **Allowed**
 * Throwing a more derived exception than an existing exception